 Let’s see how the Swedish Authority regulates gambling businesses and what restrictions it has in place.

-- The Swedish Gambling Authority obliges its licensees to give players a chance to suspend themselves from playing on high quality casino sites.
+- The Swedish Gambling Authority obliges its licensees to give players a chance to suspend themselves from playing on Australian casino sites.
 Self-suspension means that a casino client decides to take a break from gambling for a certain period of time and block themselves on all casino and betting sites licensed by the Swedish authority.
 Sweden has a dedicated online register (spelpaus.se) where casino enthusiasts can “blacklist” themselves for their own peace of mind.

 - Furthermore, online casinos in Sweden are prohibited from allowing gamblers to play on credit.
 The logic behind this is very simple.
 Punters are only allowed to play with their own money.
 Once a player has depleted their gambling budget, they need to realize that it’s time to quit.
 In fact, it’s often the lack of money that compels a player to calm down, abandon the idea of recouping their losses, and close an igaming site.
-Imagine what would happen if high quality casinos allowed punters to continue making real money bets on credit?
+Imagine what would happen if Australian casinos allowed punters to continue making real money bets on credit?
 People would start losing their heads and gamble away the money they don’t own, burying themselves deeper into debt.

 - In Sweden, online users under 18 years old are not allowed to make real money bets on casino and sports betting sites.